nubbsterr/ELK-SIEM-Setup/README.md

 ## Pre-incident Setup
-- Specifically for this incident, we will show the # of failed logins on our domain for a given account on our Kibana dashboard.
-(Steps TBD)
+- Specifically for this incident, we will show the # of failed logins on our domain for a given account on our Kibana dashboard; Steps TBD.
 - Make sure the Windows VM is updated and can run PowerShell.
 - Have GOAD-mini up and running.
 DC is already available.
-- Set up the brute force script in accordance to the [Atomic Red Team documentation.](https://github.com/redcanaryco/atomic-red-team/blob/master/atomics/T1110.001/T1110.001.md#atomic-test-2---brute-force-credentials-of-single-active-directory-domain-user-via-ldap-against-domain-controller-ntlm-or-kerberos)
+- Set up the brute force script in accordance to Atomic Red Team documentation; Steps TBD.
 - Ensure log data is being sent to Elastic server.

 ## Kill Chain Diagram, Made Using Excalidraw